-"And Moshe said to Aharon, 'This is what G-d spoke, I will be sanctified through those nearest to Me, and I will be honored before all the nation.'
-Aharon was silent."
+"And Moshe said to Aharon, 'This is what G-d spoke, sating: I will be sanctified through those who are close to Me, and I will be honored before the entire people'; And Aharon was silent."
 (10:3)

 There are times when tragic things happen for which there is no rational explanation.
 In the face of such tragedies, we must realize that our limited minds cannot comprehend G-d's infinite intellect.
 The only way we can process what has happened is the way Aharon did: through silently accepting G-d's will and our friends' and relatives' condolences.